Applications for the 2021-2022 ERSP Cohort are now closed!

 What is ERSP?

-ERSP is a year-long research apprenticeship program designed for students early in their undergraduate studies (typically in their second year) to gain foundational knowledge and skills for engaging in research in the discipline.
-Students work in a team (of typically four peers) with a Computer Science faculty on a project that ties into the faculty's research area.
+ERSP is a year-long research apprenticeship program designed to support students in their first research experience.
+The program seeks to give students, particularly those who are traditionally under-served in computing the foundational knowledge and skills for engaging in research in the discipline.
+Students work in a team (of typically four peers) with a faculty on a project related to computing that ties into the faculty's research area.

 ERSP students are additionally supported by the program coordinator and a graduate assistant, as well as the graduate student(s) of their assigned CS faculty mentor.
 In Fall, ERSP students take a 4-unit research methods course to develop a research proposal and gain the knowledge and skills required to carry out the research.
-In Winter and Spring, they continue working on their project for 2-units of credit.
+In Winter and Spring, they continue working on their project for credit (via CS 196).
 The program wraps up with a poster presentation at the end of Spring.

 For faculty mentors,